jancusra/rat-client/README.md

-# Rat react client application
+# Rat React client application
 ### [ NOT MAINTAINED CODE (ONLY FOR DEMONSTRATION) ]

 [Here is server API for this application](https://github.com/jancusra/rat-server)